Daniel1999Akama/moringa_phase4_project/README.md

 b.
 Classification Models: We trained and evaluated several classification models using the vectorized data, including:

-Multinomial Naive Bayes
-XGBoost
-Logistic Regression Classifier
+1.Logistic Regression Classifier for the binary classifier model 2.Multinomial Naive Bayes and XGBoost model for the multiclass classification model

 c.
 Model Evaluation: For each model, we employed cross-validation techniques to assess its performance.
 We measured key evaluation metrics such as accuracy, precision, recall, and F1 score to evaluate the model's ability to correctly predict sentiment.

 d.
 Handling Class Imbalance: As sentiment analysis datasets often suffer from class imbalance, we addressed this issue by employing techniques such as oversampling the minority class using Synthetic Minority Random Under-sampling